 A. Bryan County Resident: Library Cards are free to Bryan County residents.
-Both adult and juvenile borrowers are required to register by having an application card on file.
+Both adult and juvenile borrowers are required to have a library account in the library's TLC system.

-Patrons will be required to show official ID and proof of Bryan County address, such as utility bill to receive a library card the same day of application or the card must be mailed to verify the address.
-All patrons must present their own library card to check out materials or use the computers.
+Patrons will be required to show official ID and proof of a permanent Bryan County address, such as utility bill to receive a library card the same day of application or the card must be mailed to verify the address.
+All patrons must present their own library card, or valid photo ID, to check out materials or use the computers.
 Parents are required to have a library card to obtain a card for their children under 18.
 Parents are responsible for their children's materials and fines.